hipexscape/hipexscape/README.md

 <h2>Who are you?</h2>

-Well, no-one special, just an 16 year old Programmer interested in coding, developing, tech, hacking and anime.
+Well, no-one special, just high school boy interested in coding, developing, tech, hacking and anime.
 <br>
 Name's <b>Abhinav</b>,to be exact.
 Call me bro if you wanna.